TrashPandaCode/reports/pmpt-bv-final/chapters/dataset.typ

   - A CSV file storing the corresponding RT60 values across different frequency bands for that specific room

   == Preprocessing

+  When calculating RT60 values, we initially considered 11 bands ranging from 50 Hz to 8 kHz.
+However, we ultimately decided to exclude the lower frequency bands (up to 250 Hz) due to the susceptibility to interference from low-frequency noise and other artifacts.
+Consequently, our final dataset comprises five frequency bands: 250 Hz, 500 Hz, 1 kHz, 2 kHz, 4 kHz and 8 kHz.

+  Due to some outliers in the dataset, we capped RT60 values exceeding 4 seconds by applying local linear interpolation.
+This adjustment was necessary to ensure that the model could effectively learn from the data without being skewed by extreme values.

+  #figure(caption: [], image("../images/rt60_outlier_curves.png"))

+  #figure(caption: [], image("../images/rt60_outlier_boxplot.png"))

+  The dataset was then split into training, validation, and test sets, with the split performed on a room-wise basis, with 10% for validation, 20% for testing, and the remaining 70% for training.
+This approach ensures that all images and RT60 values for a given room are consistently assigned to the same set, preventing data leakage and ensuring that the model is evaluated on unseen rooms.

+  // == Data Augmentation
+  // move augmentation to experiments

 ]